Yunyaonate/BMET2922/test_notes.md

 2. displaying alarms graphically

 3. clear all the data when reconnect, and click the clear button
+4. Still haven't figured out the "No BPM issue": once they recognise as "No BPM", it'll always be "No BPM"

 __have tested with both csv and live data__